monaparty/monaparty.github.io/content/blog/2021/12/15/index.md

 Currently it's on a "preview" state.
 But we hope it will work fine almost all envs.

 The chart itself doesn't any pins to impotant content for Monaparty.
-Some some hacks are required.
+Some more hacks are required.
-We're working to release a Monaparty integration such as Countertable.
+We're working to release a Monaparty integration such as [Countertable](https://github.com/monaparty/countertable).

-Feel free to send any requests for this project via GitHub.
+Please feel free to send any requests for this new subproject via [GitHub](https://github.com/monaparty/helm-ipfs-cluster/discussions/).

-Happy your party time with Monaparty.
+Happy your party-time with Monaparty.